Here is a list of ideas and tips on how to help you get ready for a professional MLS photo shoot. Inside the Home

 Choose a suit or outfit that has a classic look: you shouldn’t be able to tell what decade it is in the photo.
 No bold, distracting patterns or colors unless you can layer a blazer or sweater over it so not much of the pattern is showing.
 Don't wear stark white unless it’s under something, such as a suit jacket, cardigan, or sweater.
 V-necks accentuate the neckline and generally look best on women.
 Just don’t choose something with too low of a neckline.
 No turtlenecks.
 They tend to make people look like they have no neck at all in photos.
 Stay away from short sleeves or tank tops: executive headshots look better without bare arms.

-kids & families
+Portraits: kids & families

-In each family or kids’ portrait session you can expect a mix of “posed” portraits as well as candid shots.
-It is up to you if you want to focus your session only around your child(ren), your family as a whole or a little bit of both.
-Usually there is time for everything, including individual portraits as well.
+In each family or kids’ portrait session, you can expect a mix of “posed” portraits as well as candid shots.
+It is up to you if you want to focus your session only on your child(ren), your family as a whole or a little bit of both.
+Usually, there is time for everything, including individual portraits as well.
 FAQ: -What should we wear?

 Since we’ll likely be outdoors we want the little ones to be comfortable, so please keep the weather in mind.
 Your family’s wardrobe style can be anything from casual jeans and t-shirts to suit/ties and dresses.
 It really just depends on the kind of look you’re going for in your photos.
 If we’re using an outdoor location, keep in mind you may be sitting.
 When choosing colors I recommend staying away from matching colors and sticking with coordinating colors.
 Everyone in the same color pants and matching shirts tends to look a little “uniform.”
 Instead, I recommend that you choose a color palette you like and mix and match that color palette within your family.
 Patterns are okay, but just make sure they coordinate with the rest of your family.
-When choosing your color palette think about the colors that are most flattering for your family as well as where the photos might be displayed.
+When choosing your color palette to think about the colors that are most flattering to your family as well as where the photos might be displayed.
 If you’re planning to hang a large print in your living room you may want to avoid a color that will clash with your decor.
 It is also usually wise to stay away from everyone in black or everyone in white.
 Often the shades of these colors can be very slightly different.
 While you may not notice it when you get dressed, it can be exaggerated by the camera, and nothing is worse than 3 people in bright white and 1 person in a slightly dingy white.
 FAQ: -My little one hates having her picture taken.
 What can we do?

 As a mom myself, I know how challenging it can be to get everyone to look at the camera and smile at the same time.
 But don’t worry, I come ready with all sorts of tricks and tools to get the little ones to be awesome models!
 And sometimes the best photographs come when your family is just interacting and being silly together.
 FAQ: -Can we include our family pet?

 It happens that I have a degree in Veterinary science and I love animals!!
 Pets are always welcome!
 There are a few things you may want to consider though.
 First, we need to be sure the location we choose allows pets.
 Also, you should consider bringing along a person who can attend to your pet in the event that they are not cooperative during the shoot and you choose to leave them out of the photos.
 Bringing a little water to keep 'Fido' hydrated is a good idea also.